 Cancer patients who exercise regularly experience fewer and less severe side effects from treatments.
-They also have a lower relative risk of cancer recurrence and a lower relative risk of dying from their cancer, as well as lower relative risk of recurrence and from dying from their cancer.
+They also have a lower relative risk of cancer recurrence and a lower relative risk of dying from their cancer.

 So hand over that exercise prescription because that definitely has to be worth a 30-minute walk around the block or a trip to your local gym.